luckdb

 • Update Operations: Flexible document updates with various operators

-• Client-Server Mode: Networked access to the database
+• Secure Client-Server Mode: Networked access with authentication and encryption

 • Bulk Operations: Efficient bulk write operations